 Transforming Leaders.
 Transforming Healthcare.

-A non-refundable $1,500 US program deposit is due within 6 weeks of notification of acceptance and will be credited to program fee payment.
+A non-refundable $1,500 US program deposit is due within 15 days of notification of your acceptance to the program by Brown University and will be credited to program fee payment.

 View the Online Learning Technical Requirements to ensure you have the proper hardware and browsers to effectively participate in the online learning environment.
 Visit Blended Learning at Brown to learn more about the online and on-campus learning experience.